- Will Muschamp

-Muschamp, a 16-year coaching veteran, has 12 years of experience in the Southeastern Conference, eight as a coach and four as a player.
-Muschamp served as defensive coordinator at Auburn University (2006-07) and LSU (2002-04; he was LSU’s linebackers coach in 2001) and was a finalist for the 2007 Broyles Award as the nation’s top assistant coach.
+Muschamp came to UF after being the coach-in-waiting and defensive coordinator at the University of Texas since November 2008.
+He brought 16 years of coaching experience with him, including 12 years in the SEC, eight as a coach and four as a player at the University of Georgia.
+Muschamp also served as defensive coordinator at Auburn University (2006-07) and LSU (2002-04; he was LSU’s linebackers coach in 2001) and was a finalist for the 2007 Broyles Award as the nation’s top assistant coach.
 The son of a football coach, he turned down appointments at West Point and Annapolis to become a four-year letterman as a safety at the University of Georgia from 1991-94, where he was voted defensive co-captain as a senior.

 In his five seasons as an SEC defensive coordinator, Muschamp’s defenses ranked among the nation’s top 10 in total defense every single year, while always maintaining a top-15 rating in scoring defense, including three times inside the top 10.

-In four of his eight seasons overall as a Division I defensive coordinator, the high-energy coach’s team has allowed under 100 yards rushing per game and has twice led the nation in rushing defense while yielding less than 75 yards rushing per game.
+In four of his eight seasons overall as a Division I defensive coordinator, the high-energy coach’s team has allowed less than 100 rushing yards per game and has twice led the nation in rushing defense while yielding less than 75 rushing yards per game.
 His 2003 LSU defense led the country by allowing 67 yards per game on the ground, the best mark by an SEC team in the 2000s, while Texas gave up just 73.1 yards on the ground in 2009 to pace the nation.

-Over the past three seasons, the Texas defense ranks No. 1 in the nation with 119 sacks for 949 yards lost.
-His unit also rates in the top 10 nationally from 2008-10 in several other major categories, allowing 2.9 yards per rushing attempt (third), 96.7 rushing yards per game (fourth), 297.4 yards per game (seventh), all of which are Big 12 bests during that span.
+From 2008-10 under Muschamp’s guidance, the Texas defense ranked No. 1 in the nation with 119 sacks for 949 yards lost.
+His unit also ranked in the top-10 nationally during the same time frame in several other major categories, allowing 2.9 yards per rushing attempt (third), 96.7 rushing yards per game (fourth), 297.4 yards per game (seventh), all of which are Big 12 bests during that span.
 He also helped the Longhorns’ defense to top-20 rankings during his tenure at Texas, with 650 first downs allowed (18th) and a 114.3 pass efficiency defense (20th).

-In 2009, the Texas Longhorns advanced to the BCS National Championship Game as Muschamp’s charges gave up a nation’s-low 73.1 rushing yards per game, the best figure by any BCS school over the past three seasons.
-The Longhorns also led the nation in third-down defense (26.5 percent), turnovers created (37, tied with Ohio University) and interceptions (25) as Texas claimed the Big 12 championship in 2009.
+In 2009, the Texas Longhorns advanced to the BCS National Championship Game as Muschamp’s charges gave up just 73.1 rushing yards per game, the best figure by any BCS school from 2008-10.
+The Longhorns also led the nation in 2009 in third-down defense (26.5 percent), turnovers created (37, tied with Ohio University) and interceptions (25) as Texas claimed the Big 12 championship in 2009.

 In the 2009 and 2010 NFL Drafts, Muschamp had a combined eight players drafted, including seven in the first four rounds and two first-rounders in Orakpo and Thomas.